-Professor Greg Craven, lawyer and academic, commenced as Vice-Chancellor of Australian Catholic University (ACU) in February 2008.
+Professor Greg Craven is a lawyer, and academic, and has been Vice-Chancellor and President of Australian Catholic University (ACU) since 2008.

 Professor Craven has served on a wide range of public bodies.
 He chaired the Teacher Education Ministerial Advisory Group and was Deputy Chair of the COAG Reform Council.

 He a member of the Teacher Education Expert Standing Committee (TEESC) for the Australian Institute for Teaching and School Leadership (AITSL) and the NSW Vice-Chancellors' Committee (NSWVCC) representative on the NSW Education Standards Authority (NESA) Board's Initial Teacher Education Committee (ITEC).

 Within the Australian Catholic community, Professor Craven is a member of the National Catholic Education Commission (NCEC) and he was a member of the Truth Justice and Healing Council.
 He is also a member of the National School Resourcing Board as the NCEC's representative, a member of the Club of Ambassadors for the Pontifical Foundation Gravissimum Educationis and the International Representative to the Board of the Association of Catholic Colleges and Universities (ACCU).